-These Black Walnut Bitters Cocktail Recipes are smooth, boozy, and flavorful.
-The aromatics of the black walnut bitters and the orange peel added to the strong liquors make these craft cocktails sippers to be enjoyed by the fire or after a delicious meal.
+This Black Walnut Bitters Cocktail Recipe is smooth, boozy, and flavorful.
+The aromatics of the black walnut bitters and the orange peel added to the strong liquors make this craft cocktail a sipper to be enjoyed by the fire or after a delicious meal.

 Cardamaro is not a cardamom-flavored amaro, which can be easily mistaken.
 It's a wine-based amaro based on the artichoke (cardoon and blessed thistle).
 It is very herbally and spicy, but also smooth, unlike some amaros.
 It's a great replacement where vermouth is used since it has a wine base.